crownstone/bluenet/docs/CHOICES.md

 #### Setup mode

 When in setup mode, an unencrypted state is sent.
 The Crownstone ID is not set yet, and the timestamp is not needed, as the Crownstone will not be in a mesh yet.
 The energy used is not kept up, as nothing is stored yet.
-This creates space to also include the error bitmask and timestamp.
+This creates space to also include the error bitmask.

 Type | Name | Length | Description
 --- | --- | --- | ---